Hardware-Compatible Single-Shot Feasible-Space Heuristics for Solving the Quadratic Assignment Problem: Background

 In practice, however, it is often the case that significantly more than three infeasible configurations are required before a new feasible solution is found, as now all feasible solutions exist as local optima, surrounded by high-energy (i.e., penalized by $\lambda$) infeasible solutions. \Cref{QAPResiduals} illustrates this phenomenon.
 In \Cref{fig:gap_QUBO_tabu}, the tabu-based QUBO heuristic is able to see only fewer than 30 feasible solutions, indicated by the red markers, over 1000 iterations.
 Annealing-based QUBO solvers often have even worse performance, particularly as the temperature decreases and they are forced to accept only moves that result in an improvement.

 Solvers attempting to navigate this landscape tend to spend most of the time on infeasible solutions, and are thus able to find only a few feasible solutions.
 Any notion of performing gradient descent on the feasible space is lost as there is no direct connection between feasible solutions. \Cref{QAPResiduals} shows that, in comparing optimized solvers in the QUBO space to the generation of random feasible solutions (which is trivial, as feasible solutions are simply permutations), the QUBO heuristics do not improve on the random heuristic.
-The native-space tabu search heuristic, on the other hand, drastically outperforms the QUBO heuristic and is often able to find the optimal solution.
+The native-space tabu search heuristic, on the other hand, drastically outperforms the tabu heuristic applied to the QUBO formulation and is often able to find the optimal solution.